pfalkingham/Maya-Liggghts_Vector/README.md

 See instructions guide for usage.

-**No files here - this has been fully superceded by https://github.com/pfalkingham/MayaToLiggghts **
+**This has been fully superceded by https://github.com/pfalkingham/MayaToLiggghts **